Rana Bhagwandas: Acting Chief Justice

 Rana Bhagwandas worked as the Chairman of Federal Public Service Commission of Pakistan from November 2009 to December 2012.
 He was also a member of the selection board of the Sindh Madressatul Islam University Karachi.

 Death

 He died on 23 February 2015 in Karachi.
 He was under treatment for a heart ailment at a private hospital at the time of his death.

+Awards

+In 2023, he was awarded the Nishan-i-Imtiaz by the President of Pakistan for his public services.